solid-contrib/information/documentation/learning-linked-data.md

 For further documentation, please see the JS Docs.

 The UpdateManager is another helper object for the store.
 Just as the Fetcher allows the store to read and write resources from the web, generally a resource (file) at a time, the UpdateManager object allows the store to send small changes to the data web.
-It also allows the web app to subscribe to a stream of changes that other people have made, and so keep all places wher the data is displayed in sync.
+It also allows the web app to subscribe to a stream of changes that other people have made, and so keep all places where the data is displayed in sync.

     const store = $rdf.graph()
     const fetcher = new $rdf.Fetcher(store)